 Repair or Replace Strings or Cords

-Some wind chimes are not necessarily created to withstand nature's elements or are made with cheap, non-durable materials.
+Some wind chimes are not necessarily created to withstand nature's elements.

 If the string or cord holding your wind chime together starts to fray or break, repair or replace it before your wind chime comes completely undone and you lose any tubes, charms or any other parts of your wind chime.